Hexadecimal

 Hexadecimal, number base 16, or as it is mostly referred to, hex, is a numbering system with a base of 16.
 Numbers are usually written using the alphanumerical symbols 0–9 and A–F or a–f.

-So 16 bits in a word all at '1' (11111111 11111111) is a binary representation of 256, or FF in hex.
+So 8 bits in a byte all at '1' (11111111) is a binary coded representation of 256, or FF in hex.
 Can you see the connection here?
+The number base x the number of bits, minus 1 give the highest number of values a word can hold.
+This is referred to as binary resolution.

-Ok you've got it, hexadecimal is first and formost used in computing to represent a byte, whose 256 possible values can be represented with only two digits in hexadecimal notation.
-As a point of interest, it was IBM that introduced the current hexadecimal system.
+OK you've got it, hexadecimal is first and foremost used in computing to represent a byte, whose 256 possible values can be represented with only two digits in hexadecimal notation.

-Using the digits 0-9 and A-F, into the computing world as we know it today.
-A little know fact is an earlier version, using the digits 0–9 and u–z was introduced in 1956, and was used by the Bendix-G15 computer.
+A little know fact is an earlier version of number base 16 system, using the digits 0–9 and u–z was introduced in 1956, and was used by the Bendix-G15 computer.

 So how do you tell a decimal 10 from a hex 10?

-In plain text, hexadecimal is quite often indicated by a subscripted suffix such as;
+In plain text, hexadecimal is quite often indicated by a sub-scripted suffix such as;

-1B3C16, 2FD5SIXTEEN or 9F48HEX
+1B3C16, 2FD5SIXTEEN, F7B3H or 9F48HEX

 However, in computer programming languages, which are nearly always typed as plain text without such typographical distinctions of formatting such as subscript and superscript, a wide variety of ways indicate hexadecimal representations; these are even seen in typeset text, especially in text that relates to a programming language.